 From 11:00PM PDT on Friday, July 1 until 5:00AM PDT on Saturday, July 2, the Shmoop engineering elves will be making tweaks and improvements to the site.
 That means Shmoop will be unavailable for use during that time.
 Thanks for your patience!

 This is a strange time for Raskolnikov.
 He feels like he's walking around in a cloud of "fog."
 He doesn't trust his memory.

 Sometimes, he's horribly afraid.
 Other times, he doesn't care about anything.

 He knows that the Svidrigaïlov situation has to be addressed, and now.

-One day Raskolnikov could swear he had planned to meet Svidrigaïlov at a certain place and a certain time, he waits for him.
-Another time he wakes up in some bushes and doesn't know why.
+One day, Raskolnikov swears he had planned to meet Svidrigaïlov at a certain place and time, and he waits for him.
+Another time, he wakes up in some bushes and doesn't know why.

 It's been a few days since Katerina's death.
-Raskolnikov has been to Sonia's a few times and had run into Svidrigaïlov, but they hadn't talked about anything important.
+Raskolnikov has been to Sonia's a few times and has run into Svidrigaïlov, but they didn't talk about anything important.